Ecuadorian President Rafael Correa cut short his Vatican trip to return to country

 It’s the deadliest earthquake to hit the nation since March 1987 when a 7.2-magnitude temblor killed 1,000 people, according to the USGS.

-There were no immediate reports of damage or injuries in the capital of Quito, located 173 kilometers (108 miles) from the epicenter of the earthquake.
+There were no immediate reports of damage or injuries in the capital of Quito, 173 kilometers (108 miles) from the quake epicenter.
+The tsunami threat following the earthquake has “now largely passed,” according to the Pacific Tsunami Warning Center.

 CNN’s Rafael Romo, Steve Almasy, Tina Burnside, Ralph Ellis, Dakota Flournoy, Nelson Quinones, Natalie Gallon and Madison Park contributed to this report.